lihini223/Web-Dev-Doc/HTML/html-forms/README.md

 Notice how <textarea> elements have a closing tag.
 You can also specify the size of <textarea> by using the rows and cols attributes.

+## Buttons

+A <button> element should be used whenever you want to create a clickable button to perform some action on the page.

+**button** elements are simple to define, and have three different type values:
+ - submit: submits form data to a server
+ - reset: resets all the data in the current form
+ - button: no default behavior.
+This type of button will be more useful when we begin our discussion of Javascript.